stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 And it left the bad stuff to run amok, contributing to the impression that the space was just like all scams.
 And like it might be all scams by number of projects, like the average project might be a scam or just not worth any value.
 But like the average business is like not a good business.

 But the big ones are good most of the time, not all the time.
 And they're kind of just being allowed out.
-You know, I got a [Circle](https://en.wikipedia.org/wiki/Circle_Internet_Group) IPO, good example, Metamask token, you know, it's like probably they should have had one a long time ago.
+You know, [Circle](https://en.wikipedia.org/wiki/Circle_Internet_Group) IPO, good example, [MetaMask](https://metamask.io/) token, you know, it's like probably they should have had one a long time ago.

 Like they've been using it for a long time.
 They probably wanted a token.

 [[35:08]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2108s) **Victor:**
-Well, I remember the height of this for me was when the SEC filed charges against Binance and Coinbase in the same week.
+Well, I remember the height of this for me was when the SEC filed charges against [Binance](https://www.binance.com) and [Coinbase](https://www.coinbase.com/) in the same week.
 It's like, we're just going to look at something with the word exchange in it and then go after that, right?
 It's like the most compliant exchange and the least compliant exchange.

 [[35:27]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2127s) **Bob:**
 No, it is.
 I mean, the other thing that you have there was, yeah, it was like the good actors that were getting the legal action.